Le Chat Noir: Last location

-Ten years later, in 1907, Jehan Chargot opened an eponymous café in an effort to resurrect, modernize, and continue the work of his illustrious predecessor.
-This new Chat Noir, located at 68, boulevard de Clichy, remained popular into the 1920s.
+Ten years later, in 1907, Jehan Chargot opened an eponymous café in an effort to resurrect, modernise, and continue the work of his illustrious predecessor.
+This new Chat Noir, located at Boulevard de Clichy 68, remained popular into the 1920s.

-Today a neon sign which incorporates Steinlen's iconic Chat Noir image is on display at 68, Boulevard de Clichy, now the site of a hotel by the same name.
+Today a neon sign which incorporates Steinlen's iconic Chat Noir image is on display at Boulevard de Clichy 68, now the site of a hotel by the same name.

 Other cabarets successfully copied and adapted the model established by Le Chat Noir.
-In December 1899, Henri Fursy opened his Boîte à Fursy cabaret in the former Chat Noir hotel on rue Victor-Massé.
-He claimed to have inherited the mantle of Salis, and said his cabaret "has thanks to Fursy become once again the goal of all who 'climb Montmartre' to hear their favorite chansonniers (singers)..."
+In December 1899, Henri Fursy opened his Boîte à Fursy cabaret in the former Chat Noir hotel on Rue Victor-Massé.
+He claimed to have inherited the mantle of Salis, and said his cabaret "has thanks to Fursy become once again the goal of all who 'climb Montmartre' to hear their favourite chansonniers ('singers')."

 Shadow play

 From its opening, Le Chat Noir was thought of as a meeting point for artists, with an interior design in the Louis XIII style.
 In the beginning, poets, musicians, writers and singers performed on the stage, but they were quickly replaced as the shadow play medium developed at Le Chat Noir and spread from there.
 The cabaret is still remembered for these.

-The shadow play had already been established in France in the 18th century and made popular by Dominique Séraphin, but it had disappeared from the art world during the 19th century.
+The shadow play had already been established in France in the 18th century and made popular by François Dominique Séraphin, but it had disappeared from the art world during the 19th century.
 Le Chat Noir was the major cause of the shadow play's renewed popularity in France, as Lotte Reiniger was in Germany by her linking of such shows to the cinema by creating characters from cutout figures and projecting them as shadow puppets.

 The birth of the shadow plays in Le Chat Noir took place in a peculiar way.
-By the end of 1885, the painter Henry Sommer and the illustrator George Auriol built a puppet theater there, intended for adults-only performances.
-One day Henri Rivière placed a white napkin in front of the opening of the small puppet theater and moved a cardboard puppet behind the white screen with lighting from behind, while Jules Jouy sang, accompanying himself on piano.
+By the end of 1885, the painter Henry Sommer and the illustrator George Auriol built a puppet theatre there, intended for adults-only performances.
+One day Henri Rivière placed a white napkin in front of the opening of the small puppet theatre and moved a cardboard puppet behind the white screen with lighting from behind, while Jules Jouy sang, accompanying himself on piano.
 This was the first shadow play in Le Chat Noir.

-In 1887 Rivière replaced the puppet theater with a proper shadow theater, with a screen 44 inches high and 55 inches wide, held by a huge frame.
+In 1887 Rivière replaced the puppet theatre with a proper Shadow Theatre, with a 44x55 in screen, held by a large frame.
 Artists such as cartoonist Adolphe Willette, painter Caran d'Ache, Henri Rivière and George Auriol created the cabaret's shadow plays.
 They used zinc to create the silhouettes of a few characters (although initially they used cardboard), which they used as puppets, projecting their shadow onto a white screen which was illuminated from behind with electric lights.
 This was an evolutionary development in the art of shadow plays.